Skip to main content

 Prevention or cure?

-But in other respects, the same lifestyle measures will help reduce your risk of becoming infected with either virus:
+Here are some simple lifestyle measures which will help reduce your risk of becoming infected with flu

 • Wash your hands regularly with soap and water, especially when you've been in a public place where germs from others might have landed.
-20 seconds is enough to destroy 'envelope viruses' including COVID-19, but during flu season there's an extra benefit.
+20 seconds is enough to destroy 'envelope viruses'.

-• Get into the habit of wiping down computer keyboards, phones and doorknobs.
+• Wipe down computer keyboards, phones and doorknobs.

 • Avoid close contact with others as much as possible if they're poorly - and in particular, try to stay out of reach of people sneezing, which blasts viruses at huge force around the room.